kaol/heist-tutorial/tutorial.md

 specifying that it may be missing or in a different form in compiled Heist.

-It is possible to use interpreted and compiled modes together, with `hcLoadTimeSplices`.
-However, this tutorial is about using pure compiled Heist.
-You won't have splices like `bind`, `apply` or `apply-content` with that.
-However, for an example of how to define the last two of those with compiled Heist, see `example4`.
+You may see them use splices such as `bind`, `apply` and `apply-content`.
+If you are using only compiled Heist you won't have those available.
+I'm not covering mixed use in this tutorial but see `hcLoadTimeSplices` should you have an interest in that.
+For an example of how to define `apply` and `apply-content` for compiled Heist, see `example4`.

 Code which may mix interpreted and compiled Heist typically uses qualified imports `I` and `C`, respectively.
 This tutorial only uses